 Our goal in this regard is to help ensure that patients receive only genuine, legitimately distributed Astellas products.
-Given the potential for negative impact to patients' health caused by counterfeit/falsified medicines and the risk that Astellas' products may be the target of counterfeiting/falsification, Astellas operates an Anti-Counterfeit/Falsified Medicines Committee ("ACFC").
-This committee governs the Company's product security activities targeting counterfeiting/falsification, diversion and theft, and enlists a multi-functional team of subject matter experts who undertake countermeasures as follows:
+Given the potential for negative impact to patients' health caused by counterfeit/falsified medicines and the risk that Astellas' products may be the target of counterfeiting/falsification, Astellas operates an Anti-Counterfeit Committee.
+This committee governs internal product security activities targeting counterfeiting/falsification, diversion and theft, and a multi-functional team of subject matter experts who undertakes countermeasures as follows:

-- Astellas fully cooperates with health & regulatory authorities, law enforcement entities and other pharmaceutical companies on a global level regarding investigations, enforcement actions and other activities related to counterfeit/falsified medicines.
-Astellas maintains active membership in the Pharmaceutical Security Institute (PSI), a trade organization that provides a platform for member companies to share intelligence on pharmaceutical crimes affecting their products, collaborate on investigations of mutual interest and interact regularly with key pharmaceutical-focused law enforcement contacts globally. - Astellas monitors both virtual (internet) and physical markets to ensure a current and comprehensive understanding of activities involving our products occurring outside of the legitimate supply chain. - Astellas develops and deploys packaging security features to enable authentication of our products and deter attempts to counterfeit/falsify those most at-risk.
+- Astellas fully cooperates with health & regulatory authorities, law enforcement entities and other pharmaceutical companies on a global level with regard to investigations, enforcement actions and other activities related to counterfeit/falsified medicines.
+Astellas maintains active membership in the Pharmaceutical Security Institute (PSI), a trade organization that provides a platform for member companies to share intelligence on pharmaceutical crimes affecting their products, collaborates on investigations of mutual interest and interacts regularly with key pharmaceutical-focused law enforcement contacts globally. - Astellas monitors both virtual (internet) and physical markets to ensure a current and comprehensive understanding of activities involving our products occurring outside of the legitimate supply chain. - Astellas develops technical security measures (authentication and anti-counterfeit technologies) and the processes to manage them for our most at-risk products.